-MOAA has two virtual chapters: the Uniformed Services Nurse Advocates Virtual Chapter and the Surviving Spouse Virtual Chapter.
-Both are growing, successfully executing their respective missions, and complementing the efforts and membership growth of geographic chapters.
-To reach even more potential members, our goal is to establish at least one more virtual chapter in 2019.
+MOAA has three virtual chapters: the Uniformed Services Nurse Advocates Virtual Chapter, the Surviving Spouse Virtual Chapter, and the Public Health Service Virtual Chapter.
+MOAA’s virtual chapters are growing, successfully executing their respective missions, and complementing the efforts and membership growth of geographic chapters.
+We would like to continue to establish new virtual chapters to promote camaraderie amongst affinity groups and reach even more potential members.

-These chapters are intended to increase awareness of the MOAA brand by accessing previously untapped networks.
+Virtual chapters are intended to increase awareness of the MOAA brand by accessing previously untapped networks.
 Because virtual chapter membership requires national membership, and because virtual chapters encourage their members to also join their local geographic chapter, the potential effect is increased membership at all levels.
-We are, in fact, seeing that effect from these two virtual chapters.
+We are, in fact, seeing that effect from these three virtual chapters.

 Like geographic chapters, virtual chapters are affiliates, not centrally managed.
 As such, each needs a champion who is willing to get the organization off the ground by drafting bylaws, filing for 501(c)(3) status, petitioning for MOAA approval, and recruiting members, among other actions.
 MOAA members who have been involved in leadership positions in geographic chapters are uniquely qualified to establish a new virtual chapter, thereby playing an integral role in an important membership initiative.